imsky/PocketEuler/README.md

                   04 62 98 27 23 09 70 98 73 93 38 53 60 04 23

    NOTE: As there are only 16384 routes, it is possible to solve this problem by trying every route.
-However, [1]Problem 67, is the same challenge with a triangle containing one-hundred rows; it cannot be solved by brute force, and requires a clever method! ;o)
+However, [Problem 67](#problem-67), is the same challenge with a triangle containing one-hundred rows; it cannot be solved by brute force, and requires a clever method! ;o)